Ongoing Monthly Tasks

 - Know what pest you are fighting so that you can select effective pest management strategies.
 Check out University of California’s natural enemies gallery.

 - Inspect crops regularly throughout their growing season for early problem diagnosis and resolution.
 Refer to University of California’s Integrated Pest Management (IPM) site.

 - Fight critters with critters—build a bat or owl house.
 Bats eat moths like the ones that lay eggs on vegetables, eggs that turn into hungry caterpillars.
 Voles are a tasty treat for owls.

 - Good soil = healthy plants.
 Top your soil with finished compost.
 This will improve soil nutrition and tilth and feed the beneficial microorganisms that help plants uptake nutrients in the soil.
 No need to work it in—let winter showers and soil “heaving” do that for you.
 In any event, do not work very wet soil.
 If you had serious problems in your food garden last year, a soil analysis may be helpful.
 Many local nurseries have kits for this purpose.
 The analysis will show levels of nitrogen (N) which encourages green growth, phosphorus (P) which stimulates root growth and potassium (K) which promotes flower bud and fruit growth.
 In addition to other nutrients, the test also measures pH (measure of acidity or alkalinity) which affects the availability of nutrients to plants.

 - Good cultural practices (i.e., the correct location, light, water, pruning, fertilizer, planting date) contribute to healthy plants.
-Sanitation is an important aspect of disease prevention.
-Clear garden debris and then clean and disinfect tools with Lysol or alcohol.
+Clear garden debris as sanitation is an important aspect of disease prevention.